NASA Ames Space Settlement Contest

 - Everyone who entered is entitled to a participant certificate.

-- If the contest continues it will go electronic, no more paper submissions.
+- There are major changes coming to the contest.
+We do, however, believe we have funding for another year.
+There is some important paperwork and signatures we need that we have not yet gathered.
+If all goes well and the contest continues it will go electronic, no more paper submissions.
 Stay tuned to this web site.

-is for all students up to 12th grade (18 years old) from anywhere in the world.
+is for all students at up to 12th grade from anywhere in the world.
 Individuals, small teams of two to five, and large teams of

 Entries are also grouped by age/grade of the oldest contestant for judging.
-The age groups are 7th and under, 8th, 9th, 10th, 11th and 12th.
+The age groups are 6th and younger, 7th, 8th, 9th, 10th, 11th and 12th.
 The grand prize

 is awarded to the best entry regardless of contestant age.